Aquaporin-4: Clinical significance

 Loss-of-function mutations in AQP4 have been identified as a very rare cause of the leukodystrophy Megalencephalic Leukoencephalopathy with subcortical Cysts (MLC).
 Two patients have been reported to date, both presenting with early-onset macrocephaly, mild motor developmental delay, epilepsy and slowly progressive ataxia.
 Brain MRI showed diffuse white matter abnormalities and subcortical cysts.
 These findings confirm the critical role of Aquaporin-4 as an essential channel for brain water homeostasis and white matter integrity.

 The condition known as neuromyelitis optica, NMO, is a rare demyelinating, inflammatory disorder of the CNS that primarily affects the optic nerves and spinal cord of individuals.
 Aquaporin-4 is the predominant autoimmune target in 2/3 neuromyelitis optica and higher AQP4 autoantibody levels are associated with the occurrence of optic neuritis (ON), however serum AQP4-IgG titer only moderately reflects disease activity, severity, or neurological prognosis.
 Specific AQP4 IgG autoantibody, or NMO-IgG, binds to the extracellular surface of AQP4.
 This binding provides an opening for the development of targeted therapeutics in NMO.
 Therapy options are immunosuppression, such as corticosteroids and azathioprine immunosuppressive drugs, immunomodulation, and plasma exchange.
 A recent serum antibody (anti-AQP4) has been detected for patients with NMO, which is currently used to diagnose this condition.

 Other clinical significant implications of AQP4 in the human body is the role in the regulation of cerebrospinal fluid (CSF) in the ventricles.
 Within the ventricles of the brain, AQP4 can be utilized in the removal of excess CSF in conditions such as hydrocephaly.
 The primary treatment for individuals with hydrocephaly is through the implementation of mechanical shunts into the ventricles to drain the excess fluid.
 With further research into the role of AQP4, it may be possible to modify the human body's system of upregulation of these channels to help in the reabsorption of CSF without the need to use physically invasive treatments.

+Aquaporin-4 is also implicated in brain and spinal edema that occurs after a stroke or traumatic injury; AQP4 facilitates both water accumulation in cytotoxic edema, and fluid clearance in vasogenic edema; in experimental settings involving mice, this contributes to worse or better clinical outcomes, respectively.
+This dual role suggests that the timing and type of AQP4 modulation are critical for treating ischemic stroke and traumatic brain injury.